2,4,5-Trimethoxyamphetamine: Pharmacodynamics

 TMA-2's affinity (K_{i}) for the serotonin 5-HT_{2A} receptor has been found to be 1,300 nM.
 Its EC_{50} at the receptor was 190 nM and its E_{max} was 84%.
 The drug was also active at the serotonin 5-HT_{2B} receptor and, to a much lesser extent, at the serotonin 5-HT_{2C} receptor.
 In an earlier study, its affinities (K_{i}) were 1,650 nM at the serotonin 5-HT_{2} receptor and 46,400 nM at the serotonin 5-HT_{1} receptor.
 TMA-2 is inactive at the monoamine transporters.
 It was inactive at the mouse trace amine-associated receptor 1 (TAAR1), whereas it bound to the rat TAAR1 with an affinity (K_{i}) of 3,100 nM and was not assessed at the human TAAR1.

+Pharmacokinetics

+In terms of metabolism, TMA-2 is known to be at least partially O-demethylated in animals in vivo.
+It might produce 2,4,5-trihydroxyamphetamine (THA) as a metabolite.
+The pharmacokinetics and metabolism of TMA-2 in humans are unknown.

 Chemistry

-Derivatives
+Properties

+The chemical properties of TMA-2 have been described.

+Synthesis

+The chemical synthesis of TMA-2 has been described.

+Analogues and derivatives

+TMA-2 (2,4,5-trimethoxyamphetamine) is very similar in chemical structure to the monoaminergic neurotoxin 6-hydroxydopamine (2,4,5-trihydroxyphenethylamine).

-A variety of derivatives of TMA-2 have been developed and studied.
+A variety of derivatives of TMA-2 (MMM) have been developed and studied, such as MEM among others.

 History

-TMA-2 was first described in the scientific literature by Bruckner in 1933.
-Subsequently, Alexander Shulgin first described the hallucinogenic effects of TMA-2 in 1964.
+TMA-2 was first described in the scientific literature by Viktor Bruckner in 1933.
+Subsequently, Alexander Shulgin discovered the hallucinogenic effects of TMA-2 in 1962 and published them in 1964.
+The drug was later described in further detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).